Your dad and family experiences

 - What experiences would you like to be similar or different in your family?
 Are there some things you want to avoid?
 How will you make this happen?

 - If you feel nervous or unsure about being a new dad, you’re not alone.
 No parent has all the answers – there are always things to learn.
-You can find information about being a dad by checking out our Fathers section and other parts of our website, getting together with other dads you know, attending parenting classes or checking out our online forum for expectant dads.
+You can find information about being a dad by checking out our Fathers section and other parts of our website, getting together with other dads you know or attending parenting classes.